 Staphylococcal Scalded Skin Syndrome (SSSS) in Children

 causes peeling skin over large parts of the body.
 It looks like the skin has been

 It’s usually caused by an infection with a type of Staphylococcal aureas bacteria.
-The bacteria release poison (toxins) that cause the skin to blister and peel.
+The

-Who is at risk for SSSS?
+Which children are at risk for SSSS?

 It can occur at any age, but children under 5 years of age are at highest risk.
 Other

 - Weak immune system

 - Long-term (chronic) kidney disease or kidney failure

 What are the symptoms of SSSS in a child?